nsidc/qgreenland/doc/CONTRIBUTING.md

 * For vector data:
   * In GeoPackage (`.gpkg`) format.
-  * Uses the `label` attribute name for pre-calculated labels.
+  * Uses the `label` attribute name for pre-calculated labels when using generic styles with labels, for example `labeled_point.qml`

 # Releasing